Dhanushreeushetty/Dhanushreeushetty/README.md

-# Hi, I'm Dhanushree U Shetty 👋
+                                                                       # Dhanushree U Shetty

+> Exploring security.
+Building discipline.
+Growing every day.

-Cybersecurity Student | Network Security | FinTech Enthusiast
+Cybersecurity • FinTech • Network Security

+---

 ## About Me

-I’m a B.Tech student specializing in **Cybersecurity** with a minor in **FinTech**.
-I’m curious about how systems work, how cyber attacks happen, and how security can be strengthened to protect digital environments.
-I enjoy learning about network security, ethical hacking concepts, and modern technologies used to secure systems.

-Apart from technology, I am passionate about **dance and badminton**.
-Being involved in both has helped me develop discipline, focus, and teamwork — qualities that also help me grow in the field of cybersecurity.

-Currently focused on building strong foundations in **cybersecurity, networking, and cloud technologies**, while continuously improving my skills through learning and hands-on practice.
+I’m someone who enjoys understanding how things work — especially in the digital world.
+My interest in cybersecurity comes from breaking down systems, spotting weaknesses, and learning how they can be secured.

+Alongside tech, I spend my time in **dance and badminton**.
+These aren’t just hobbies for me — they’ve shaped my mindset.
+Whether it’s practice, performance, or competition, they’ve taught me focus, patience, and consistency — the same qualities I bring into my technical journey.

+Right now, I’m focused on learning, experimenting, and building a strong base in **cybersecurity and FinTech**, one step at a time.

+---

+## What I'm Working On

+* Learning network security and ethical hacking concepts
+* Exploring tools and real-world scenarios
+* Building small projects to improve practical skills

+---

+## Mindset

+> Stay consistent.
+Stay curious.
+Results will follow.

+---

+📫 Reach me:
+[EMAIL] • [LINKEDIN] • [INSTAGRAM]